Fostering is a way of providing a family life for children who cannot live with their own parents.

 There are many different types of fostering, from short to long term, babies to teenagers.
 No two children’s circumstances are the same, which is why we need a variety of types of foster care.

-When a child is taken into care and decisions are being made for their future, they will be placed with a foster family in a ‘short term’ placement.
-This could be for a matter of days, weeks, or even months.
+When a child first becomes looked after and decisions are being made for their future, they will be placed with a foster family in a ‘short term’ placement.

 Some children cannot return to their birth families, but retain strong links with them.
-They need foster carers who can offer them a secure placement through to adulthood.
+They need foster carers who can offer them a secure and permanent home through to adulthood.

 Some children need to be looked after with very short notice, at any time of day or night, with very little planning or preparation.
 Emergency foster carers offer a home for a short period until further plans are made.